MAIF/shapash/docs/tutorials/tuto-smartpredictor-introduction-to-SmartPredictor.rst

 Make a prediction with your SmartPredictor
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  Once our SmartPredictor has been initialized, we apply predictions
+-  Once our SmartPredictor has been initialized, we can compute new
-   and summary to new datasets.
+   predictions and explain them.
 -  First, we specify a new dataset which can be a pandas.DataFrame or a
    dictionnary (usefull when you decide to use an API in your deployment
    process)